Persistent Organic Pollutants

 A Danish study found that POP levels were associated with small birth size and then rapid growth in early life (Wohlfahrt-Veje et al. 2014).

 A long-term Spanish study of 27 different endocrine disrupting chemicals found that in utero levels of various organochlorine chemicals (HCB, β-HCH, PCBs, and DDE) were associated with overweight/higher BMI at age 7, while other chemical levels (arsenic, BPA, phthalates, flame retardants, lead, and cadmium) were not associated (Agay-Shay et al. 2015).
+This study also found interactions with nutrients.
+For example, the obesogenic effects of HCB were increased in children of women with higher B12 vitamin levels (Cano-Sancho et al. 2023).
+For an article describing this study, see Invited Perspective: Can Eating a Healthy Diet during Pregnancy Attenuate the Obesogenic Effects of Persistent Organic Pollutants?
+(Jaacks et al. 2023).

 In Japan, postnatal DDE levels were associated with increased BMI at 42 months of age, mostly in girls (Plouffe et al. 2020).
 In China, prenatal exposure to β-HCH was associated with increased BMI and higher risk of overweight status in infants, especially at 12 and 24 months of age, which seemed to be stronger in girls (Yang et al. 2021).